Fruit and vegetables and cancer risk

 How to eat more fruit and vegetables daily

-- Shop for fresh fruit and vegetables weekly to ensure you have a fresh supply.
+- Shop for seasonal fruit and vegetables weekly to ensure you have a fresh supply.

 - Enjoy fruit as a snack or for dessert.

-- Use frozen, dried or canned vegetables and fruit if fresh is not available.
+- Use frozen, dried or canned (no added salt) vegetables and fruit if fresh is not available.

-Different types of fruits and vegetables contain cancer fighting substances that protect in different ways, so you should eat a variety of different fruits and vegetables each day.
+Different types of fruit and vegetables contain different nutrients that protect in different ways, so it’s best to eat a variety of colours including red, green, yellow, white, purple and orange.

 Consumption of both cooked and raw vegetables is recommended.